 - 3.14 As the DfE have stated in their Operational Guidance "a local authority must engage in open and transparent consultation with all maintained schools and academies in the area, as well as with its schools forum, about any proposed changes to the local funding formula including the method, principles and rules adopted".
-A draft consultation document has therefore been drafted which is included at Appendix 3 which is planned to be released to all schools following the Schools Forum meeting. - 3.15 Based on the information contained in this report the authority is planning to consult with schools on two proposals as follows: - 1) To move to the NFF arrangements for the Cambridgeshire funding formula in 2018-19, as closely as possible; and - 2) To transfer up to 0.5% (£1.7m) from the Schools Block to the High Needs Block in 2018-19, subject to the final position being confirmed at the December meeting in respect of the estimated High Needs pressure for 2018-19.
+A draft consultation document is therefore being drafted (to follow as Appendix 3) which is planned to be released to all schools following the Schools Forum meeting. - 3.15 Based on the information contained in this report the authority is planning to consult with schools on two proposals as follows: - 1) To move to the NFF arrangements for the Cambridgeshire funding formula in 2018-19, as closely as possible; and - 2) To transfer up to 0.5% (£1.7m) from the Schools Block to the High Needs Block in 2018-19, subject to the final position being confirmed at the December meeting in respect of the estimated High Needs pressure for 2018-19.

-Additional questions are asked under each of these proposals in the draft consultation document at Appendix 3.
+Additional questions will be asked under each of these proposals in the draft consultation document to be circulated separately as Appendix 3.

-3.16 Schools Forum are asked to discuss these proposals as set out in the draft Consultation document at Appendix 3.
+3.16 Schools Forum are asked to discuss the proposals set out in the draft Consultation document to be circulated as Appendix 3.